hjt523/QA_practical_devops_project/README.md

  ## Tools Used:
 Kanban Board: Jira
 - Jira was used for keeping track of the User stories / planning out which features need to be added, I chose Jira for it's ease of use and familiarity, examples of how it's used shown further on in the documentation.
+But basically, It supports the agile work method of continuous testing and deployment, as it really enables you to break tasks down into whats needed for the next feature to work.

 Version Control: Git
 - Git is used as version control as it's very easy to modify the source code from either the site or any of the GCP instances ran if need be.
-It also allows rolling updates through the use of webhooks, so any changes to the code / any new commits can be immediately picked up by Jenkins and incorporated into the live application without a disruption to service ( assuming the changes are light
+It also allows rolling updates through the use of webhooks, so any changes to the code / any new commits can be immediately picked up by Jenkins and incorporated into the live application without a disruption to service ( assuming the changes are light, as large changes can disrupt service).

 CI Server: Jenkins
 - Jenkins pipeline is used as the Continuous integration server for this project, it allows the rolling updates from a git hook as previously mentioned, but also allows the pipeline to be defined ( it's steps such as build, test etc) by a file on the Git site, so it's stages themselves can be modified as a rolling update aswell if need be, instead of just the changes to the python code for example.
 It also allows us to make use of Pytest quite easily by pashing commands through via bash / shell script, which makes the automated testing of our code quite easily, and due to the way it holds onto logs from each pipeline stage we can check the coverage reports through jenkins whilst the application is live, which allows anything not tested to be ammened in a rolling update.